hofmanniac/thoughts/README.md

 Examples
 =====================

-## read an rss feed and output it to the console at a readable rate
+## Read an rss feed and output it to the console at a readable rate
 [
     {"when": "rss digg.top",
      "then": [{"#read-rss": "$?feed", "into": "rss"},